w3f/Grants-Program/applications/paraport_m1.md

 - Streamlined processing that handles bridging before executing user-intended transactions in a seamless flow
 - Simple, customizable user interface requiring only signatures from the user
 - Readily embeddable with minimal configuration
+- Out-of-the-box support for parachains like AssetHub and Hydration

 By simplifying cross-chain operations, ParaPort aims to increase the adoption of Polkadot parachains, create a more cohesive user experience across the ecosystem, and enable new possibilities for cross-chain applications.
 ![image](https://github.com/user-attachments/assets/51c04576-82d7-42bb-a0ee-4a8c7e3fa8b4)